Get insider access

 Shure SE215

-The KZ ZS10 are a better sounding critical listening in-ear than the Shure SE215.
-The KZ have a slightly more premium-looking design and a better-balanced sound.
+The KZ ZS10 sound brighter with a slightly more balanced bass range than the Shure SE215 in-ears.
+The KZ have a slightly more premium-looking design.
 The Shure, on the other hand, have a slightly more comfortable fit and better noise isolation than the KZ.
-However, while both headphones are well-built in-ears with no in-line remotes, the better sound quality of the KZ makes them the better option, especially since they are a lot cheaper than the Shure.
+Their overall sound is warmer.
+However, while both headphones are well-built in-ears with no in-line remotes, the sound of the KZ makes them more versatile.

 MOONDROP Aria